 How to make salsa borracha, literally ‘drunk salsa’, a classic in Mexican cuisine which gets its name from the addition of alcohol.
 A veritable fiesta for the palate.

 Salsa Borracha Portrayed

 Salsa borracha is a thick sauce with the texture of a puree (salsa = sauce in Spanish) made with pan roasted dried chiles (typically pasilla), tomatoes, onion, garlic, fresh chiles (ex, jalapenos) and a choice of alcohol.
 Hence the drunken salsa name.

 You can also describe it as a boozy cooked salsa.
 The original alcohol for salsa borracha is pulque, a fermented beverage from the sap of the Maguey plant, Agavaceae family.
-Today tequila and beer are common replacements as the ancient, milky white alcoholic drink lost popularity in the 19th century.
+As the ancient, milky white alcoholic drink lost popularity in the 19th century tequila and beer emerged as common replacements.

 Today in Northern Mexico the alcohol of choice is dark lager while in the central parts of the country, especially in the Mexico City area, preference is given to tequila.